amadeus4dev/developer-guides/docs/get-started/moving-to-production.md

 To request a **production key**, you must complete the following steps:

 1. [Sign in](https://developers.amadeus.com/login) to your account and enter [My Self-Service Workspace](https://developers.amadeus.com/my-apps).
-2. Select the application to move to `Production` and click `Get Production environment` (shown below):
+2. Select the application to move to `Production` and click `Get Production environment` :

 ![request_prod](../images/request_production_key.png)